-In more recent times, Kazenga LuaLua made the long journey south but for this blog I am going to focus on Kit Napier, a forward who moved from the Magpies in 1966 and who was playing up front alongside Alex Dawson when I first started watching the Albion.
+FORMER Newcastle United centre forward Kit Napier, who moved from the Magpies to Brighton in 1966, was playing up front alongside Alex Dawson when I first started watching the Albion (in 1969).

-Born in Dunblane, the promise he showed as a schoolboy prompted his headmaster to put his name around as a future footballing talent and he left Scotland to join Blackpool (then playing in the top tier) as a junior before turning professional in 1960.
-But he only played twice for the Tangerines before moving on to Second Division Preston in 1963-64.
+Born in Dunblane on 26 September 1943, Kit’s promise as a schoolboy prompted his headmaster to put his name around as a future footballing talent and he left Scotland to join Blackpool (then playing in the top tier) as a junior before turning professional in 1960.
+But he only played twice for the Tangerines before moving on to Second Division Preston North End in 1963-64.
 Things didn’t work out there either, though, and he dropped down a further division to Workington, where it all started to click.